pypeit/PypeIt/paper/paper.md

 We acknowledge intellectual contributions from TO BE FILLED IN.

 PypeIt has been financially supported by the University of California Observatories.
-During this work, R.~J.~C. was supported by a Royal Society University Research Fellowship, and acknowledges support from STFC (ST/P000541/1, ST/T000244/1).
+J.~F.~H. also acknowledges support from the University of California, Santa Barbara.
+During work on ``PypeIt``,  R.~J.~C. was supported by a Royal Society University Research Fellowship, and acknowledges support from STFC (ST/P000541/1, ST/T000244/1).

 # References